sr320/grant-arinsa/2015-report.md

 ---
 Impacts

-The primary impact of our work spawned from
+The primary impact of our work spawned from genetic analyses of two breeding methods, commercial and a "restoration" method.
+These approaches use a mass spawning approachin versus numerous batch spawns.
+Our microsatellite work demonstrated that there was just as much genetic diversity with the less resource intensive mass spawning approach (commercial).
+With this information the Puget Sound Restoration Fund is switching to mass spawning approach with a significant reduction in person hours to obtain suitable seed for restoration.